 4. Visit the Canal Exploration Center

-For almost 100 years, the Ohio & Erie Canal was the beating heart of commerce in the Midwest.
+The Ohio & Erie Canal, completed in 1827, finally linked the Ohio River to Lake Erie—connecting the Midwest to the rest of the country.
 Visiting the interactive Canal Exploration Center is one of the best things to do in Cuyahoga, especially for kids and fans history.
+Check here for a schedule of events at the Canal Exploration Center.

 5. Take a Ride on the Cuyahoga Valley Scenic Railroad